Civil Rights list for Martin Luther King Jr. Day, we present 10 of the best novels, movies and poetry collections from China for Chinese New Year.

 As with all subjective lists, we must begin with disclaimers.
 One, China is enormous and has been creating art for more than 5,000 years; so, yes, it’s excruciating to whittle a list like this down to 10 items.
 We’re going to miss some favorites, some excruciating how-can-you-not-mention-them favorites, so please consider this an introduction as opposed to an exhaustive overview.

 Two, Chinese New Year is by no means limited to China.
 Macau, Taiwan, Thailand, Malaysia, Singapore, the Philippines and more celebrate Lunar New Years and/or Spring Festivals this time of year.
 Each deserve their list, but it’s foolhardy enough to try to tackle 5,000 years of Chinese history in a single post—as we mentioned in the first disclaimer—so those will have to wait until a later day.

-With these caveats out of the way, it's time to celebrate the Year of the Goat!
+With these caveats out of the way, it’s time to celebrate the Year of the Monkey!
 Wear red, bribe the Kitchen God, and enjoy the art of the Middle Kingdom!